Written by

 One area of smart home technology that is already improving is interoperability i.e. the ability of products from different brands to work together under one ecosystem.
 With such a wide range of varying products needed for a fully functioning smart home (something which will only increase with time), no one brand or company is able to fully cover them all.
 A product's ability to adapt and integrate smoothly with other smart home devices will become not only a strong selling point but a necessity for continued, long-term use.

-AR and VR are growing at a phenomenal rate, especially with respect to gaming and entertainment.
+AR and VR are growing at a phenomenal rate, especially for gaming and entertainment.
 In the short term, this will no doubt still be the primary application of the technology but we'll soon also see it integrate into other aspects of home life.
 Health and wellbeing, as previously discussed, will be one area where this technology could be utilised using immersive environments for physical therapy or virtual meditative surroundings for mental wellness.
 Home security is another, where homeowners will be able to place themselves in their homes from remote locations using VR.
 Product visualisation, with respect to home decorating and purchasing other home products, will become another common feature, allowing you to see how things fit into your space before buying them.

 As you can see, there are some amazing smart home trends to watch for in 2024 and beyond, utilising the latest innovations in artificial intelligence, machine learning and more.
 Whether it's to save energy with smart lights and heating systems or an immersive entertainment experience using AR and VR, smart home products will make our home lives easier, more enjoyable and more productive.